orskoven/Software-Security-by-Socurity/README.md

   - [Dining Cryptographers Problem](https://en.wikipedia.org/wiki/Dining_cryptographers_problem)
   - [The Integrated Services Digital Network (ISDN)](https://en.wikipedia.org/wiki/ISDN)
   - [Attacks against anonymous communications](https://en.wikipedia.org/wiki/Traffic_analysis)

+## Privacy By Design From Lecture

+- Proactive not reactive
+- Lead with privacy as the default setting
+- Embed Privacy into design
+- Retain full functionality (positive-sum, not zero-sum)
+- Ensure end-2-end security
+- Maintain visibility and transparency
+- Respect user privacy (user-centric)

+In general, privacy is should be business and user centric, hence it need to be planned.

+### Case Smart Meters

+Smart Devices that measures the household consumption of energy (power / heat ) have following requirements:

+Billing integrity
+Aggregate statistics availabiltiy
+Fraudulent actions must be detected

+Privacy Risks (Class Exercise):
+Sensitive Household information could be leaked / discloud given billing information is required from system requirements
+ - Bahvioral patterns can be analysed from leaked information This could invouluntary shared with / bought by sellers of housing equipment to target the household.
+ - Financial Status of household could be sampled
+ - Consumption patterns could be analysed to derive information regarding household attributes (household size, bedtime, dinner time, equipment numbers, type of equipment, effeciency of equipment, age of equipment): These information are senstive to household and could be exploited for manipultation of the customer.
+ - Such information should be carefully protected by security measures.

 ### Verizon Breach Report 2019